jazzpeh/jazzpeh.github.io/_posts/2020-04-30-longest-common-subsequence.md

   return dp[i1, i2]
 ```

-As we can see, basically it is the almost the same as `Divide & Conquer` except for the additonal variable to store already solved subproblems.
+As we can see above, it is almost the same as `Divide & Conquer` except for the additonal variable to store already-solved subproblems.
 This would ensure that we don't run the recursion again to solve something that was already solved.

 ### Bottom Up Approach